AKholman/rag-langchain-ml-assistant/ABOUT.md

 This project implements a complete Retrieval-Augmented Generation (RAG) system featuring a fully decoupled, production-ready architecture.
 It is deployed across two separate Hugging Face Spaces: a Dockerized FastAPI backend and a Gradio frontend.

-The core system utilizes local, open-source models for all heavy computation, ensuring full control over the RAG pipeline without relying on external, paid API services (like OpenAI).
+The core system utilizes local, open-source models for all heavy computation, ensuring full control over the RAG pipeline without relying on external, paid API services.

 ✨ Key Features & Components